Optimized Sales Optimized Marketing Target Accounts For CROs For CFOs For CMOs Blog News Glossary Compare Tools About Schedule a Demo

 Track Fewer Metrics, Track the Right Ones

 The best RevOps teams do not track 25 KPIs — they track about 12, and every single one connects to a revenue outcome.
 Without clear KPIs, RevOps becomes an administrative function that builds dashboards nobody acts on.
 The purpose of RevOps KPIs is to answer three questions: Are we generating enough pipeline?
 Are we converting it efficiently?
 Can we predict the outcome?
+For the full list, see RevOps KPIs that matter.

 The Core RevOps KPI Dashboard